SizunJiangLab/Benchmarking_tissue_preparation/README.md

 # Environment

 This repository has been tested on the following operating systems:

 - MacOS 14.6.1
 - Red Hat Enterprise Linux 8.10 (Ootpa)

+To ensure compatibility and reproducibility, the following software versions and packages are recommended:

 1. Python: should be compatible with Python ^3.9.12
-2. R: should be equal to or greater than 4.3.2
+2. R: >= 4.3.2
+3. Required Software Dependencies:

-3. Required software dependencies to run code in this repository:
+The software dependencies necessary to run the code in this repository can be installed using the following steps.

-- Python packages (~10 mins to install):
+- Python Dependencies (approx. ~10 mins to install):

 ```
 pip install -r ./requirements.txt
 ```
- - R packages (~15 mins to install):
+- R Dependencies (approx. ~15 mins to install):

 ```
 install.packages(c("dplyr", "tidyverse", "matrixStats", "ggcorrplot", "ggpubr", "tidyr", "rstatix", "readr", "svglite", "devtools"))